TN 11 (04-14)

 ONSET AND PROGRESSION

-Prior to implantation of the LVAD, individuals are admitted into the hospital to prepare them for surgery.
+Prior to implantation of the VAD, individuals are admitted into the hospital to prepare them for surgery.
 During this time, patients receive instruction on how the device works, safety precautions, how to respond to alarms, what to do in the event of a loss of electrical power, personal care before and after the implant, and how to prepare for changes in activities of daily living.
-Following implantation, there is a risk of infection, internal bleeding, heart failure, and mechanical breakdown of the LVAD.
-Response to implantation of an LVAD depends on the severity of the heart condition.
+Following implantation, there is a risk of infection, internal bleeding, heart failure, and mechanical breakdown of the VAD.
+Response to implantation of a VAD depends on the severity of the heart condition.
 Individuals with complications following surgery may require cardiac rehabilitation.
 Cardiac rehabilitation involves prescribed exercise training, education on heart healthy living, and counseling to reduce stress.
-LVAD recipients are medically monitored on a regular basis.
+VAD recipients are medically monitored on a regular basis.

-People who require mechanical circulatory support of an LVAD may require prolonged ventilation due to postoperative respiratory failure.
+People who require mechanical circulatory support of a VAD may require prolonged ventilation due to postoperative respiratory failure.
 Mobility is often limited due to multiple medical problems, life-support or monitoring equipment and weakness.
 These individuals may require physical therapy intervention, respiratory therapy, and cardiac rehabilitation on a case-by-case basis.

 SUGGESTED PROGRAMMATIC ASSESSMENT*